(Update to original post from January 30, 2017)

 Whether it’s a recent death or a death from several years ago, it’s still a loss.

 With the holidays behind us, take time to reach out to a widow/widower.
-Be aware if they want to talk about their deceased spouse or if they are uncomfortable doing so.
+Be respectful of their boundaries.
+They may or may not want to talk about their deceased spouse.

 - Visit at their home or invite them to your home